Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/01-Intro-to-NGS-data-analysis-III.md

 The most simplistic methods (e.g. [htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html), [featureCounts](http://subread.sourceforge.net/)) use a specific set of rules to count the number of reads overlapping specific features.
 These are a good choice if your data is less complex, e.g. 3'-end data.
 More complex methods such as [RSEM](https://deweylab.github.io/RSEM/)), determines the probability that a read should be counted for a particular feature.

-As an example, lets use [htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html) to quantify reads for an alignment we created in the previous lesson.
+As an example, let's use [htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html) to quantify reads for an alignment we created in the previous lesson.
 Some important options in *htseq-count* include:

 **Feature type (`-t`):**
 Specifies the feature in your GTF file you want to count over (3rd column).
 The default is **exon**.
 However, this can be changed to any feature in your GTF file, so theoretically can be used to count any feature you have annotated.

 **Strandedness (`-s`):**
 Specifies if reads in your experiment come from a stranded (`yes`) or unstranded (`no`) library type.
-It is critical to set this correctly, as incorrect selection will result in needlessesly throwing away 50% of your reads.
+It is critical to set this correctly, as incorrect selection will result in needlessly throwing away 50% of your reads.

 ```r
 # go to your scratch dir